 To determine if you should itemize your deductions, first add up your calendar-year deductible expenses, including your state income tax expense, and determine if the amount is greater than the standard deduction amount for your filing status.
 You can claim a standard deduction of $12,400.
 So, if you claim more than that amount, then you should consider itemizing your taxes.

 Due to the Tax Cuts and Jobs Act, state and local tax deductions, including state income taxes, are limited to $10,000 per year ($5,000 for married filing separately).

 More Help With Taxes in Arkansas

 Understanding your tax obligation takes time.
 What’s takes even more time is figuring out how to deduct Arkansas income tax from your federal taxes as an itemized deduction.

-So, get help!
-Use Tax Pro Go, virtual tax prep offered by H&R Block.
+So, get help with H&R Block Virtual!
 With this service, we’ll match you with a tax pro with Arkansas tax expertise.
 Then, you will upload your tax documents, and our tax pros will do the rest!
-We can even help with not only Arkansas taxes, including federal deductions for paying state taxes.
+We can help with your AR taxes, including federal deductions for paying state taxes.

 Prefer a different way to file?
 No problem – you can find Arkansas state tax expertise with all of our ways to file taxes.

 If you have Medicare, does your premium qualify for a deduction?
 Learn more from the tax experts at H&R Block.

 Learn more college student tax credits from the tax experts at H&R Block.

 Will coronavirus impact my taxes?
 Find out from H&R Block’s experts how changes due to coronavirus, such as unemployment and multiple jobs, could impact your taxes.